 Though Sihanoukville is more famous for its nightlife and beach parties, it also offers soft swells that are suitable for surfing newbies.
 While the waves here won’t get your adrenaline rushing, they’re reliable enough for practicing your pop-up or balancing skills.

 Kep, on the other hand, is a sleepy coastal town with calm waters and charming colonial vibes.
+According to Marine Conservation Cambodia, some islands near Kep are under strict no-take zones to protect coral and seagrass, which helps maintain clean coastal waters — a benefit for responsible surf tourism.
 It’s not a traditional surf destination, but windsurfing and paddleboarding are quite popular – and if the wind and tides align, you might just catch a few rideable waves.

 - The most surfable stretch: Otres Beach.
 Less crowded than Serendipity Beach and generally cleaner, Otres has mellow beach breaks that become more lively during Cambodia’s southwest monsoon season.
 The July-September window gives you the best shot at catching a rideable wave.
 When the tide’s right and the wind lines up, you’ll spot a handful of surfers making the most of it.